splunk/splunk-sdk-csharp/README.md

-search          | Runs a normal search using a specified search query. search_oneshot  | Runs a oneshot search using a specified search query. search_realtime | Runs a real-time search, gets a number of snapshots, prints them, and then exits. sharepoint_web_part | Enables the creation of a Splunk web part for Microsoft SharePoint. submit          | Submits events into Splunk.
+search          | Runs a normal search using a specified search query. search_oneshot  | Runs a oneshot search using a specified search query. search_realtime | Runs a real-time search, gets a number of snapshots, prints them, and then exits. sharepoint_web_part | Enables you to create a Splunk Web part for Microsoft SharePoint. submit          | Submits events into Splunk.

 **To run an example from the command line:**